Six Drivers of the Future of Corporate Learning

 Driver 4: Different aspects of life are blending under one “digital roof”

 The walls separating family life, play, work, and learning are breaking down.
 No longer separated into distinct physical spaces, these activities are blending together under a single digital roof.

 Network-based changes to the work environment, including the rise of remote and gig work, are driving a shift from top-down to network-oriented and peer-based learning models.

 The near ubiquity of low- or no-cost platforms such as LinkedIn, YouTube, and TikTok under the digital roof is creating explosive growth in user-generated learning content.
-A bottom-up, collaborative learning approach, in which everyone at a company can play a role in course creation, provides a decentralised and democratized way to develop and distribute learning content.
-The digital roof gives us the Netflix of learning – personalised, entertaining, on-demand.
+A bottom-up, collaborative learning approach, in which everyone at a company can play a role in course creation, provides a decentralized and democratized way to develop and distribute learning content.
+The digital roof gives us the Netflix of learning – personalized, entertaining, on-demand.

 The challenge for L&D executives is tracking what employees are doing and ensuring that the content is relevant and correct.
-One way to reduce the noise is proactively identifying content that serves both the needs of employees and the learning goals of the organisation.
+One way to reduce the noise is proactively identifying content that serves both the needs of employees and the learning goals of the organization.

 Bonding with external workers